punal100/P_MEIS/README.md

 ## 🏗️ Architecture Overview

 P_MEIS uses a **per-PlayerController architecture** - each player has their OWN profile and integration, enabling true split-screen/multiplayer support with independent key bindings.

+### Project boundary (keep P_MEIS generic)

+- P_MEIS should remain **action-name-agnostic**.
+Do not hardcode gameplay semantics (e.g. specific action names like "Sprint") inside the plugin.
+- Game/UI code defines the action names it needs and uses P_MEIS purely as a binding + injection layer.

+### Profile persistence (this project)

+- Profiles persist as JSON under `Saved/InputProfiles/`.
+- Profile data can include:
+  - `ToggleModeActions`: which action names behave as toggle instead of hold
+  - `bActiveActionToggles`: runtime toggle state persisted per profile

+### UI input injection (UMG/mobile)

+If your project has UI controls (virtual joystick/buttons), inject into the local player’s integration so gameplay listens to one unified pipeline:

+- `InjectAxis2D(PC, ActionName, FVector2D)`
+- `InjectActionStarted/Triggered/Completed(PC, ActionName)`

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐